“There is no such thing as a smart city solution”, says Huawei’s Joe So.

 It also supplies technology for mobile phone carriers.
 Wireless is another way to build the connections.

 One of the themes hammered home again and again at Huawei Connect is that the company focuses on device, pipe and cloud.
 All three play an important role in any smart city project.

 Supplying the networks needed to build smart cities is a lucrative business.
-Building and marshalling pipes is what made Huawei big in the first place.
-It delivers the margins needed to invest in other markets such as smart city applications.
+Building and marshalling pipes are what made Huawei big in the first place.
+It delivers the margins needed to invest in other markets such as applications for smart cities.